publishing-kit/cache/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-PublishingKit/Cache is a wrapper around `tedivm/stash` to make it more convenient to work with, as well as a factory class to instantiate the Stash instance.
+PublishingKit/Cache is a wrapper around a PSR6-compatible caching library to make it more convenient to work with.

+In addition, it also provides factory classes for creating instances of the following caches:

+* `tedivm/stash`
+* `symfony/cache`

+However, the factory classes do not support every driver.

-In theory it should also be easy to add support for other PSR6-compatible caches - support for these is coming.
+In theory it should also be easy to add support for other PSR6-compatible caches.

 ## Structure